frconor-ebook/meditations/_posts/2025-11-17-the-parable-of-the-talents.md

 On another incomparably higher and more exalted level, we have the supernatural gifts: the life of grace---the gifts of faith, of hope, of charity---the very life of God Himself inside us that makes us members of the Church, sharers in the communion of the saints, and a special calling from God to lead a life of closer union with Him.

-We have the gift of the Sacraments, particularly the priceless gift of the Blessed Eucharist, our God with us.
+We have the gift of the Sacraments, particularly the priceless gift of the Blessed Eucharist, Our God with us.

 We have Our Lady, the Mother of God and Our Mother too.